MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-machines.md

 ## Switch from gateways to direct connectivity

 > [!IMPORTANT]
 > Gateways for desktop flows will be deprecated soon (June 30th) except for China region.
 Start to switch to our machine-management capabilities.
-[Learn more](manage-machines.md#switch-from-gateways-to-direct-connectivity).

 You can easily switch to using direct connectivity by changing the desktop flow connection and use one with the direct to machine option.